temporalio/documentation/docs/application-development/foundations.md

 ```

 If you have misconfigured your connection somehow, you will get an opaque `[TransportError: transport error]` error.
 Read through your settings carefully and contact Temporal if you are sure you have checked everything.

-Note the difference between the gRPC and Temporal Web endpoints:

-- The gRPC endpoint has a DNS address of `<Namespace ID>.tmprl.cloud`, for example: `accounting-production.f45a2.tmprl.cloud`.
-- The Temporal Web endpoint is `web.<Namespace ID>.tmprl.cloud`, for example: `https://web.accounting-production.f45a2.tmprl.cloud`.

 If you are using mTLS, it is completely up to you how to get the `clientCert` and `clientKey` pair into your code, whether it is reading from file system, secrets manager, or both.
 Just keep in mind that they are whitespace sensitive, and some environment variable systems have been known to cause frustration because they modify whitespace.